fairlearn/fairlearn/docs/user_guide/mitigation.rst

 :class:`ThresholdOptimizer` “blindly” satisfies
 a specific constraint, :class:`Thresholder` aids the user in manually exploring different trade-offs, which can help gain more insight into the problem.
-Also, since :class:`Thresholder` is a post-processing technique, it is not necessary to alter an already trained estimator, which might be the only feasible unfairness mitigation approach when developers cannot influence training, due to practical reasons or security or privacy.
+Also, since :class:`Thresholder` is a postprocessing technique, it is not necessary to alter an already trained estimator, which might be the only feasible unfairness mitigation approach when developers cannot influence training, due to practical reasons or security or privacy.